SoftTissueBiomechanicsLab/isofin/README.md

 7) se: Shear energy
 8) te: Torsion energy

 You can also analyze these variables to, for instance, understand how energy ratios change throughout the deformation for a given loading and type of fiber network.
 To analyze the energies of your network, we will first run "Plot_Results.m" which will save the force and displacement data from our simulations.
-Here, set the correct fiber_num, type, and deformation_type to plot the force-dispalcemnt curves and save the data in "forcedisp/".
+Here, set the correct fiber_num, type, and deformation_type to plot the force-displacment curves and save the data in "forcedisp/".
 Then, run "Energy_Calculation.m".
 This script will plot the total energies and energy ratios of your network, and it will save them in the folder "energy/".

 ## Troubleshoot
 Thank you for using Isofin!
 For any inquiries, additional help, customization, or any other problems/concerns/suggestions, please reach out to us via email.